cmavelis/cma-wargroove-mods/README.md

 ## GoW Community balance mod

-Groove of War community's balance for competitive play after 2.1
+ - Groove of War community's balance for competitive play after 2.1
+ - Credits: GimbleB for all the balance changes, Unicarn for modding support

 ### Changes:
 #### Commanders: